PeterKamphuis/pyHIARD/docs/source/advanced.rst

         -Casa_Sim: CASA's simulation method is used to invert the initial artificial galaxy to the uv-plane and then converted back to the image plane and cleaned.
 Cubes names will end in '_CS'.

         -Tres: Mix the the three corruption methods.
-If set pyHIARD produces three Gaussian corrupted galaxies, one uncorrupted, and one Casa corrupted galaxy.
+If set pyHIARD produces x Gaussian corrupted galaxies, one uncorrupted, and one Casa corrupted galaxy.
+Here x is a random number between 5-10 to avoid synchronising with a specific type of galaxy.
+The uncorrupted galaxies will skip galaxies with variations in SNR until a galaxy without SNR variation is produced.

         -Casa_5: As CASA's simulation method is is expensive this option allows the user to only simulate every fifth artificial galaxy.